astropy/astroplan/docs/tutorials/periodic.rst

 Now let's determine when we can observe the binary given some observing constraints.
-We want to measure the binary's radial velocity at orbital phases between 0.4 and 0.6, while observing between astronomical twilights, and while the target is above 40 degrees altitude, at Apache Point Observatory on the night of January 1, 2017.
+We want to measure the binary's radial velocity at orbital phases between 0.4 and 0.6, while observing between astronomical twilights, and while the target is above 40 degrees altitude, for an observer in Greenwich, England on the night of January 1, 2017.
 For this task we can use the `~astroplan.PhaseConstraint` (learn more about the constraints module in :doc:`constraints`):